With area mask mandates over, wary businesses weigh their own: ‘We’re in a tough spot’

 Wearing a mask is “not any kind of serious imposition on anybody,” County Executive Marc Elrich (D) said in a news conference Wednesday.

-Peter Gaynor, president of the condo board in a 153-unit Arlington building, said residents were weighing whether to mask in common spaces, the gym and mailboxe area, given the changes happening across the river.
+Peter Gaynor, president of the condo board in a 153-unit Arlington building, said residents were weighing whether to mask in common spaces, the gym and mailbox area, given the changes happening across the river.

 Gaynor, a first-year law student, said he worried about the legal and insurance ramifications of lifting the mandate.